buddhist-uni/buddhist-uni.github.io/_content/canon/sn7.3.md

 > if you’re patient, mindful and calm,
 then you act for the good of both
 for yourself and the other person

+A brahmin visits the Buddha and abuses him, but the Buddha responds with patience.